 - Spread some enchilada sauce in the bottom of your baking dish.
 Just enough to coat the bottom is enough.

-- Scoop some filling onto a warmed tortilla, roll and place it in the baking dish.
+- Scoop some of the beef mixture onto a warmed tortilla, roll, and place it seam-side down in the baking dish.
 This recipe makes enough for 12 enchiladas.

 - Top the enchiladas with the rest of the sauce and all of the shredded cheese.